The swell guide to how to keep plecos in an aquarium

 Leave live plants out of the pleco aquarium as they may eat them or uproot them with their stiff, armoured bodies and spiny pectoral fins.
 Artificial plants can be added and the plecos will keep them free of algae, or if you must have live plants, choose tough Anubias or Microsorum - two plant species that also appreciate strong water flow.
 Keep the lighting subdued as these fish are more likely to come out in the dark, and a tank lit by just a few choice LED spotlights can look particularly effective.

 Plecos must be fed in their own right and shouldn’t be left to scraps left by other fish, algae, or even fish droppings.
 Feed a sinking catfish food specifically aimed at sucker mouthed catfish.
 If your other fish keeping stealing the food, feed the other fish first so their bellies are full, then try dropping the food to the bottom down a pipe or even placing it in a length of pipe on the substrate that the plecos can access.
-Some plecos prefer to come out at night so try dropping in some tablet foods, large pellets or wafers after lights out.
+Some plecos prefer to come out at night so try dropping in some tablet foods, large pellets or algae wafers after lights out.
 They do eat algae, but eating algae alone is not enough to sustain them.